FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio examples [OPTIONS] COMMAND [ARGS]...

-  The 'apio examples' group provides subcommands for listing and fetching apio
+  The command group ‘apio examples’ provides subcommands for listing and
+  fetching Apio-provided examples.
+Each example is a self-contained mini-
-  provided examples, each is a self contain mini project that can be built and
+  project that can be built and uploaded to an FPGA board.
-  uploaded to a FPGA.

-  The subcommands are listed below.

 Options:
   -h, --help  Show this message and exit.